ryankklam/LoanProCalculator/README.md

 - **CSV Export:** Download the full schedule, including segmented calculation details, for analysis in Excel.

 ### Advanced Financial Logic
+- **Recalculation Strategies:**
+  - **Variable Installment (Change Installment / 变额不变期):** Default.
+The loan duration remains fixed.
+If you make an extra repayment, your monthly payment amount decreases.
+  - **Variable Tenure (Change Tenure / 变期不变额):** The monthly payment amount remains fixed.
+If you make an extra repayment, the loan duration is shortened.
 - **Holiday Management:** Define holiday intervals.
 Repayment dates falling on holidays are automatically adjusted based on your preference:
   - **Next Business Day (Following):** Shifts the payment to the first business day after the holiday.
   - **Previous Business Day (Preceding):** Shifts the payment to the last business day before the holiday.
 - **Variable Interest Rates:** Support for floating rates.
-Define specific date ranges where the interest rate changes; the calculator adjusts daily accruals and recalculates the monthly installment (PMT) automatically.
+Define specific date ranges where the interest rate changes; the calculator adjusts daily accruals and recalculates the monthly installment (PMT) automatically based on your chosen strategy.
 - **Extra Repayments:** Add one-off lump sum payments.
 The system recalculates the schedule, reducing the principal and future interest immediately.

 ### Segmented Precision